Bootleg recording: Official releases

 In 2002, Dave Matthews Band released Busted Stuff in response to the Internet-fuelled success of The Lillywhite Sessions, which they had not intended to release.
 Queen released 100 bootlegs for sale as downloads on their website, with profits going to the Mercury Phoenix Trust.
 Although the recording of concerts by King Crimson and its guitarist Robert Fripp is prohibited, Fripp's music company Discipline Global Mobile (DGM) sells concert recordings as downloads, especially "archival" recordings from the concerts' mixing consoles.
 With an even greater investment of sound engineering, DGM has released "official bootlegs", which are produced from one or more fan bootlegs.
 DGM's reverse engineering of the distribution-networks for bootlegs helped it to make a successful transition to an age of digital distribution, "unique" (in 2009) among music labels.
 In the 21st century, artists responded to the demand for recordings of live shows by experimenting with the sale of authorized bootlegs made directly from the soundboard, with a superior quality to an audience recording.
 Metallica, Phish and Pearl Jam have regularly distributed instant live bootlegs of their concerts.
 In 2014, Bruce Springsteen announced he would allow fans to purchase a USB stick at concerts, which could be used to download a bootleg of the show.

 According to a 2012 report in Rolling Stone, many artists have now concluded that the volume of bootlegged performances on YouTube in particular is so large that it is counterproductive to enforce it, and they should use it as a marketing tool instead.
 Music lawyer Josh Grier said that most artists had "kind of conceded to it".
 Justin Bieber has embraced the distribution of video clips via Twitter to increase his fanbase.

 Australian psychedelic rock band King Gizzard and the Lizard Wizard have a unique approach to bootlegging.
 An entire section of their official website is devoted to releasing bootlegs of their shows.
-The band permits the distribution and sale of bootlegs, so long as they are given copies to distribute via torrenting and as hard copies on vinyl and CD.
+The band permits the distribution and sale of bootlegs, so long as they are given hard copies on vinyl and CD.